securitymates/securitymates.github.io/_posts/2025-02-07-How the Web Works: Exploring Its Architecture and Components.md

 Understanding these components is crucial from a web security perspective because each layer introduces potential attack vectors.

-In this blog, I’ll cover most of these components to give you a basic idea about different elements of web architecture, their working, and how they impact web performance and reliability.
+In this blog, I’ll cover most of these components to give you a basic idea about different elements of web architecture, their working and how they impact web performance and reliability.

 ---